Insurance Licensee Continuing Education FAQ

 - Does every credit submitted immediately show up in the State's computer system?

 Yes.
-The following day, the updated records will be available on the DIFS website using the Insurance Agent Locator.
+The updated records will be available on the DIFS website using the Insurance Agent Locator.

 - Will I receive any documentation upon completion of a course?